 The Silent Evolution (Evolución Silenciosa) In Musa, Isla Mujeres

-If you have been diving or snorkeling in Isla Mujeres at any time since 2010, there is a good chance you have seen a massive group of statues submerged at 9 mt/ 30 ft.
+If you have been diving or snorkelling in Isla Mujeres since 2010, there is a good chance you have seen a massive group of statues submerged at 9 mt/ 30 ft.
 But do you know the story?
-It really is an amazing one.
+It is an amazing one.

 The name "Silent Evolution" comes from the effect that marine life causes by quietly colonizing these sculptures and, over time, modifying their aspect of them.

-The first installation was submerged in 2010 and was designed by the English sculptor, Jason deCaires Taylor to be part of MUSA; a new innovation for relieving a stressed, hurricane-damaged reef.
+The first installation was submerged in 2010 and was designed by the English sculptor Jason deCaires Taylor to be part of MUSA, an innovation for relieving a stressed, hurricane-damaged reef.

 The entire Silent Evolution occupies an area of over 420 square meters of a previously barren seabed in what is now known as MUSA.

-It consists of 45 modules, with 10 characters on each module.
+It consists of 45 modules, with ten characters on each module.

 Each module is anchored to the marine floor with very resistant spikes and is built of pH-neutral marine cement that provides a stable and permanent platform to encourage coral growth.

-To create each statue, each model was first cast in Alginate, like the dentist use to make impressions of teeth.
+Each model was first cast in Alginate to create each statue like the dentist used to make teeth impressions.
 This medium makes incredibly clear details of the models, down to fine facial lines.
-Then this is cast in Jeno immediately afterward.
+Then this is cast in Jeno immediately afterwards.
 It is after this stage that the artist dresses the models.
-The final layer is making a mold of silicon that can be used to make the final statue.
+The final layer is making a mould of silicon that can be used to make the final statue.

 Watch the above video and see if you can spot the statues mentioned further below.